Battle of Ngomano: Aftermath

-The German casualties were light, with only a few Askaris and one European killed.
+The German casualties were light, with only three Askaris and one European killed.
 The Portuguese, on the other hand, had suffered a massive defeat and by failing to prevent von Lettow-Vorbeck's force from crossing the Rovuma allowed him to continue his campaign until the end of the war.
 Estimates of Portuguese casualties vary, with some sources providing figures of over 200 Portuguese killed and wounded and nearly 700 taken prisoner; other writers state around 25 Portuguese killed along with 162 Askari, with almost 500 captured.
 The prisoners of war were used by the Germans as porters for the 250,000 rounds of ammunition, six machine guns and several hundred rifles that were also captured.
 With this equipment, the Germans managed to completely resupply their force.
 Von Lettow-Vorbeck abandoned and destroyed the majority of his force's German weaponry for which he had no ammunition and armed his troops with Portuguese and British weapons.
 Portuguese uniforms seized from the captured prisoners were used to replace the ragged old German ones that the force had previously worn.

 Von Lettow-Vorbeck did not stay at Ngomano for long and soon marched his force south to attack more Portuguese positions, leaving only one company at Ngomano as a rearguard in case the British decided to follow him into Portuguese East Africa.
 His force won several more victories while seizing even more supplies and ammunition before moving back into German East Africa in 1918.